jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

 Some of the content in 'Priority E: Integration' could be part of language design, at least diagram metrics design and automatic containment.

 'Priority F: Large Amounts of Items': Spiraling could be part of diagram metrics documentation.
-And object order.
+And sequence order.

 'Round-Up': Most are documentation issues, which in theory could be moved to the language design project instead.
 Except, they are 'technical design' documentation issues, which do not have a place in either the language design project or the experiment 3.0 programming project, because 'technical design' I did not consider language design, because I might have called language design 'functional design'.
 'Technical design' according to my views back then, might have be document how I implemented things in the programming of experiment 3.0, not how the language functionally works, but how experiment 3.0's .NET code works internally.
 However, I could see the topics up for 'technical design' as topic that also could use an update to the functional design.
 So I could consider those topics for extending the Encircle language spec project's requirements.
 Then I could consider removing documentation issues from the experiment 3.0 programming planning docs, because I wasn't going to do them anyway.